-On the surface it may appear that this week’s Search Command, timechart, works exactly like the STATS command.
+On the surface it may appear that the timechart works exactly like the STATS command.
 However, it is important to note that there are a few key differences with timechart:

-- Timechart calculates statistics like STATS, these would be functions like count, sum, and average.
+- Timechart calculates statistics like STATS, these include functions like count, sum, and average.
 However, it will bin the events up into buckets of time designated by a time span

 - Timechart will format the results into an x and y chart where time is the x -axis (first column) and our y-axis (remaining columns) will be a specified field

-Now that we have knocked that out of the way, let’s take a look at the syntax at a common use of the timechart command….
+Now, let’s take a look at the syntax of a common use of the timechart command.

 |timechart span=<time value> agg() by <field>